-"The Tempest: Swimming for Beginners" was created by people of all backgrounds, regardless of disability, nationality, gender, age or experience, aiming to be appreciated by everyone.
-Jenny Sealey, a pioneer of the UK disability arts movement and co-director of the London 2012 Paralympic Games opening ceremony, oversees the production as Artistic Director.
+"The Tempest: Swimming for Beginners" was created by people of all backgrounds, regardless of disability, nationality, gender, age or experience, with the aspiration to produce a production that can be enjoyed by everyone.
+Jenny Sealey, a pioneer of the UK disability arts movement and co-director of the London 2012 Paralympic Games opening ceremony, oversaw the production as Artistic Director.
 The project launched in February 2019 as a key programme in the UK in JAPAN initiative.
-After more than two years of preparation and postponement due to Covid-19, the production will finally be presented to the public in June 2021.
+After more than two years of preparation and postponement due to Covid-19, the production was presented to the public in June 2021.

-The production features disabled directors and cast members from three countries - Japan, the UK and Bangladesh.
-In addition to their diverse national and cultural backgrounds, the cast also have different disabilities, which will be incorporated into production.
 There were also many unexpected challenges in the development of the play.
-Covid-19 made it difficult for Jenny to visit Japan, and instead she has been directing remotely with the British and Bangladeshi performers participating via video.
-The performance is therefore a new form of international collaboration that overcomes the three barriers of disability, language and distance.
+Covid-19 made it difficult for Jenny to visit Japan, and instead she directed remotely with the British and Bangladeshi performers participating via video.
+This new version of The Tempest is a creation of overcoming the barriers of culture, language and disability.

 Script: William Shakespeare, Pamela Carter

 Cast: Hiroe Ohashi, Sachika Segawa, Rio Sekiba, Hidetada Tashiro, Kazumi Hiratsuka, Kotaro Yanagi

 Cast in the video: (UK) Phillipa Cole, Fatima Niemogha, Jack Hunter, Jenny Sealey / (Bangladesh) Mohammad Saddam Bepary, Morshed Mia

 Organised by: British Council, Toshima Mirai Cultural Foundation, Toshima City

 In Association with: Graeae Theatre Company, Dhaka Theatre